jacobmammoliti/ansible-role-vault/README.md

 # Ansible Role: Vault
 A role to deploy a production grade [HashiCorp Vault](https://www.vaultproject.io/).

+## Molecule Testing
+The following scenarios are currently run with Molecule via GitHub Actions on all pull requests to the `master` branch.

+- `default` tests a single Vault install on CentOS 8 with file storage
+- `integrated` tests a single Vault install on Ubuntu 20.04 with Integrated storage

 ## Role Variables
 Ansible variables are listed below, along with default values (see `defaults/main.yml`):

 ### `vault_user`

 - OS user
-- Default value: vault
+- Default value: `vault`

 ### `vault_group`

 - OS group
-- Default value: vault
+- Default value: `vault`

 ### `vault_create_account`

 - Whether to create the user and group defined by `vault_user` and `vault_group` or not
-- Default value: true
+- Default value: `true`

 ### `vault_home_directory`